 There are multiple types of small business loans and funding available.
 The options vary depending on your business needs, the length of the loan, and the specific terms of the loan.
 Below are all of the small business financing choices available out there:

 - Small business term loans: Term loans are typically for a set dollar amount (e.g., $500,000) and are used for business operations, capital expenditures, or expansion.
 Interest is paid monthly and the principal is usually repayable within 6 months to 5 years (which can be amortized over the term of the loan or have a balloon payment at the end).
 Term loans can be secured or unsecured, and the interest can be variable or fixed, usually fixed in most cases.
-They are good for small businesses that need capital for growth or for large, onetime expenditures.
-Able offers term loans from $25,000 to $1,000,000 with payment schedules from 1 year to 5 years.
+They are good for small businesses that need capital for growth or for large, one-time expenditures.
+Able offers business loans from $25,000 to $1,000,000 with payment schedules from 1 year to 5 years.
 These loans typically get funded in 2 to 4 weeks.

 - Working capital loans: A working capital loan is a debt borrowing vehicle used by the company to finance its daily operations.
 Companies use such loans to manage fluctuations in revenues and expenses due to seasonality or other circumstances in their business.
 Some working capital loans are unsecured, but companies that have little or no credit history will have to pledge collateral for the loan or provide a personal guarantee.
 Working capital loans tend to be short-term loans of 30 days to 1 year.
 Such loans typically vary from $5,000 to $100,000 for small businesses.